giordi91/babycpp/README.md

 ## Roadmap

-This project is still in development and in early stages.
-The current state of things is a basic repl able to define and call functions.
-Although the main goal is not the REPL, which is a nice toy and useful for testing, the main goal is to get a compiler in the standard sense, which will allow me to compile to object file and link with a regular c++ compiler.
-Here below the thing I am going to focus next:
+This project is still in development and in early stage.
+The current state of things is a basic REPL able to define and call functions.
+Although the main goal is not the REPL itself, which is a nice toy and useful for testing.
+The main goal is to get a compiler in the standard sense, which will allow me to compile to object file and link with a regular c++ generated object files.
+Here below the thing, I am going to focus next:

-* Error handling: the current system has not error handling, just a null return and a cout, the plan is to put in place a basic system to handle warnings and errors with some context attached to it
+* Error handling: the current system has no error handling, just a null return and a cout, the plan is to put in place a basic system to handle warnings and errors with some context attached to it
 * Compiler executable: get the actual compiler executable going using the core library written.
-* Simple integration in Autodesk Maya: as a possible use case I want to integrate the compiler in a maya node and use to jit on the fly and execute code in the maya graph, really similar to what fabric engine is doing.
+* Simple integration in Autodesk Maya: as a possible use case I want to integrate the compiler in a Maya node and use to jit on the fly and execute code in the Maya graph, really similar to what fabric engine is doing.

 ## Grammar